 As for the merits of , CCP's Bing Xi says that ProxyLOD mesh reduction and Niagara VFX are just tips on the iceberg of reasons why Epic's monster engine is so monstrous.
 "Stability, quick prototyping and the solid cross-platform support", are the prime ones of course.

 The part that gave me a chuckle though was how "UE4 enables CCP to stay platform-relevant earlier and for longer", which is really ironic all things considered.
 I mean, this is the studio that brought you EVE Online, a game from 2003 that's still alive and kicking - how much more longevity do you need?

 Jokes aside though, Unreal Engine 4.20 has indeed turned into a tool to behold, allowing for unparalleled simplification of game development across different platforms.
 This leaves game makers with more time to sink into qualitative development, i.e. the cerebral part, instead of trial and erroring their way to the unemployment line.

-Naturally, no announcement is complete without mentioning Fortnite and CCP thinks that Epic's game is "a great example of the trust they have in their own product".
-Having established itself as an ingenious way to benchmark your own game-making software, Fortnite has repaid Epic's trust and then some .
+Naturally, no announcement is complete without mentioning Fortnite and that Epic's game is "a great example of the trust they have in their own product".
+Having established itself as an ingenious way to benchmark your own game-making software, Fortnite has repaid Epic's trust .